Myriad Genetics: Controversies

-USA: Association for Molecular Pathology v.
-Myriad Genetics (2013)
+Patent Lawsuits

-Myriad Genetics was a defendant in the case Association for Molecular Pathology v.
+In 2010-2013 Myriad Genetics was a defendant in the case Association for Molecular Pathology v.
 Myriad Genetics (formerly Association For Molecular Pathology et al. v.
 United States Patent and Trademark Office).

 Lawyers at the ACLU served as counsel for the plaintiffs.
 In the suit, medical associations, doctors, and patients sued Myriad Genetics to challenge seven United States patents on genes related to breast cancer and ovarian cancer.

-Two of the company's patents on the BRCA1 and BRCA2 genes were ruled invalid on March 29, 2010, by Judge Robert W. Sweet in the U.S. District Court for the Southern District of New York.
+Two of the company's patents on the BRCA1 and BRCA2 genes, which are inherited gene mutations that link to around half of the 5%-10% of inherited gene mutating breast cancer cases in the U.S[27], were ruled invalid on March 29, 2010, by Judge Robert W. Sweet in the U.S. District Court for the Southern District of New York.
 On appeal, the Court of Appeals for the Federal Circuit reversed the trial court in an opinion dated July 29, 2011 and held that the genes were eligible for patents.
 On December 7, 2011, the ACLU filed a petition for a writ of certiorari to the Supreme Court.
 On March 26, 2012, the Supreme Court vacated the Federal Circuit's judgment and remanded the case for further consideration in light of Mayo Collaborative Services v.
 Prometheus Laboratories, Inc., in which the Supreme Court had ruled, just six days earlier, that more restrictive rules were required to patent observations about natural phenomena.